t-shoemaker/2024_dtl_lm-interpretability/_sources/chapters/08_bert.md

 topk
 ```

-That said, the Dataframe above glosses over what could be crucial,
+That said, the DataFrame above glosses over what could be crucial,
 context-sensitive information attached to each token.
 Remember: we have
 (potentially) different SHAP values for the 'same' two tokens because those
 tokens are at different index positions.
 More, our genre counts filter out